danjac/localhub/README.md

 > heroku git:remote -a localhub

-Next, copy vars.yml.example to vars.yml and add your AWS and Heroku keys.
+Next, copy .env.example to .env and add your AWS, Heroku, and other secret keys.

-To deploy master branch to Heroku:
+To deploy master branch to Heroku and S3:

-> ansible-deploy site.yml
+> ./scripts/deploy